 Velocity alerts are triggered when an issue in your app crosses a threshold that you define in the Firebase console.

 You define the threshold for velocity alerts in terms of a percentage of user sessions that were impacted by a crash.
-Refer to Google Analytics documentation to learn more about sessions.
+To learn more about sessions, see About Analytics sessions.
 You can set a threshold value between 0.1% and 1% of sessions.
 By default, the velocity alert threshold is set at 1% of sessions.